Brent-E-50/SQLBackers/README.md

 # SQL Query Results per Request

-Below is the relational schema which shows how we created the tables and thier relationships to one another.
+Below is the relational schema which shows how I created the tables in addition to the relationship dynamic.
 This Part helps us grasp a more thorough understanding of the data which allows us to create more efficient SQL Queries down the line.
 This schema shows why I was able to make certain joins to aid in my analysis.